Q-solvers/EDLib/README.md

 ##### Overview
 EDLib is a C++ template Exact diagonalization solver for quantum electron models.
-It provides three basic classes of objects:
+It provides the following classes of objects:

 - Hamiltonian<precision, Storage, Model>.
 There exists a set of implementation of models for common purposes: